suda/dashing-mining-agent/README.md

 Setup this agent on every worker you want to monitor.

-* Start cgminer with API enabled by adding `--api-listen --api-allow=127.0.0.1` to your batch file
+* Start cgminer (or cpuminer, no flags needed for cpuminer) with API enabled by adding `--api-listen --api-allow=127.0.0.1` to your batch file
 * Install [Python and pip](http://www.aaronstannard.com/post/2012/08/17/How-to-Setup-a-Proper-Python-Environment-on-Windows.aspx)
 * Download [latest repository](https://github.com/suda/dashing-mining-agent/archive/master.zip) and unpack it's contents
 * Open Command Line and enter repository's directory